MicrosoftDocs/Devices-docs/surface-hub/surface-hub-site-planning.md

 - The screen is not in direct sunlight, which could affect viewing or damage the screen.
 - Ventilation openings are not blocked.
 - Microphones are not affected by noise sources, such as fans or vents.
-- Space is well lit with no reflective sources.
+- Space is well-lit with no reflective sources.

 Whether mounted to a wall or installed on the mobile stand, the areas where you use the device should maintain:

 - Room temperatures no cooler than 10°C (50° F) and no hotter than 35°C  (95° F).
 - Relative humidity no lower than 20 percent and no higher than 80 percent.

-For detailed room planning guidance and more information about Microsoft Teams Rooms see [Plan Microsoft Teams Rooms.](/MicrosoftTeams/room-systems/skype-room-systems-v2-0)
+For detailed room planning guidance and more information about Microsoft Teams Rooms, see [Plan Microsoft Teams Rooms.](/MicrosoftTeams/room-systems/skype-room-systems-v2-0)

 ## Managing Surface Hub location